 Yeah, I was too.
-I mean, touristy things are great since they’re touristy for a reason, but sometimes, you just want to see something that’s a little different and explore some of the more unusual things to do in Brussels.
+I mean, touristy things do in Brussels are great since they’re touristy for a reason, but sometimes, you just want to see something that’s a little different and explore some of the more unusual things to do in Brussels.

 And that gets SUPER awkward at times.
 But my weirdness is part of my endearing charm!

-it means that you’ll probably see some interesting things to do in Brussels that you haven’t heard of!
+it means that you’ll probably see some interesting things to see in Brussels that you haven’t heard of!

 Pretty cool right?

 I for one always like learning about new places that I didn’t even know existed.